akosblazsik/electron-three-microbit-vrobot/README.md

 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.
 - `index.html` - A web page to render.
 This is the app's **renderer process**.

+The micro:bit files:

+- `microbit-receiver.hex` - The program to be transfered to the receiver (connected to a usb port) micro:bit device.
+- `microbit-remote-control.hex` - The program to be transfered to the remote control micro:bit device.

 ## To Use